-The development of a business enterprise (business division, sales division, …) is characterized by the course of sales revenue and profitability (especially of the returns on sales at the stages of GP(%), EBITDA (%), EBIT (%), EAT(%)).
+The development of a business enterprise (business division, sales division …) is characterized by the development over time of sales revenue and profitability (especially at the income statement stages Gross Profit, EBITDA, EBIT and EAT).

-Revenue and profitability may develop independently in certain areas, they may grow, stagnate or decline.
-The figure shows (based on real businesses) six trend examples : growth, stagnation, downtrend, downturn, turnaround and divergence.business corporation
+Revenue and profitability may develop independently to some extent, they may grow, stagnate or decline.
+The figure below shows (based on real businesses) six sales revenue and earnings dynamics examples : growth, stagnation, downtrend, downturn, turnaround and divergence.

 Sales revenue(m€), EBIT(m€), EBIT Return on Sales (%)